-End Row Mode is a function that raise the harvester up and all the way out of the ground.
-When activated it raises the hitch to the end of its stroke.
-If the End Raise feature is active the rear axle cylinders will also raise all the way up.
-Used when turning the machine on headlands.
+End Row Mode is a function that raises the harvester up and all the way out of the ground.
+When activated, it raises the hitch to the end of its stroke.
+If the End Raise feature is active, the rear axle cylinders will also raise all the way up.
+This mode should be used when turning the machine on headlands.